juanzuloaga/GEOBON_ParksCanada/README.md

 # GEOBON_ParksCanada

 GEOBON has partnered with Parks Canada to integrating multiple knowledge systems in the application of relevant tools and models for the conservation of biodiversity and carbon-rich ecosystems in the Hudson-James Bay Lowlands.
-See Interactive document to know more about this initiative.
+See [html document](https://juanzuloaga.github.io/GEOBON_ParksCanada/index.html) to know more about this initiative.